saya-rbt/startup-pitcher/README.md

 I did a little bit of CSS just because, which allowed me to get a little bit back into it because I didn't do any CSS in a huge while.

+Also, it pulls the JSON resources every time you refresh the message, because I couldn't fine how to do it another way.
+A good side-effect to this is that you'll always have the latest up-to-date resources!

 Feel free to contribute if you want to add something!
 See [CONTRIBUTING.md](https://github.com/sayabiws/startup-pitcher/CONTRIBUTING.md).

 ## What it isn't